faizilham/msc-thesis/main/ch5_general_function.typ

 === Parametric utilization effect

 Unlike first-order functions, higher-order functions usually do not affect utilization directly.
 Instead, its effects depend on the functions it receives as an argument.
-In order to handle this, functions can also be annotated with the parametric annotation $epsilon$ for a parametric effect, and $phiEf$ for a parametric map of free variable effects.
-For example the function `apply(f,x) = f(x)`, which applies the function `f` with the value `x`, can be annotated as follows.
+In order to handle this, functions may also be annotated with the parametric annotation $epsilon$ for a parametric effect, and $phiEf$ for a parametric map of free variable effects.
+For example the function `apply(f,x) = f(x)`, which applies the function `f` with the value `x`, is annotated as follows.

 $
   "apply" : ((A) -> B andef { 1 |-> epsilon } union phiEf, A ) -> B andef { 2 |-> epsilon } union phiEf\